redbadger/crux/docs/src/internals/runtime.md

 so will either simply not work on some platforms where the given type of waker (e.g. network I/O) is not available, or the futures will eventually proceed, but only when one of the Crux core APIs are called, because that's when the executor runs, as we will see below.
+Don't implement async work in your core code.
-Instead, implement your async work in a separate capability (see the [capabilities](../guide/capability_apis.md) chapter).
+Instead, implement your async work in a separate capability, always using the capability API (see the [capabilities](../guide/capability_apis.md) chapter).
 ```

 ## One effect's life cycle